 You must know that yeast infections can occur even in people who are not sexually active.
 This is because yeast infections are primarily caused by internal imbalances rather than external transmission.

-However, sexual partners can pass yeast back and forth, especially if one partner has an active infection.
+While yeast infections are not sexually transmitted, intimate contact during an active infection may contribute to symptom recurrence in some individuals.
 Using protection, such as condoms or finger covers, and maintaining hygiene before and after sexual activity can help reduce the risk.

 Several other factors can lead to a yeast infection other than dirty fingers.
 Here are some of them: